-(2) Within the time specified by the contract unless extended by the person or governmental entity that awarded the contract or its authorized representative; or or governmental entity that awarded the contract or its authorized representative.
+(2) Within the time specified by the contract unless extended by the person or governmental entity that awarded the contract or its authorized representative; or

-(3) For the amount of money specified in the contract or as modified by any change orders initiated or approved by the person
+(3) For the amount of money specified in the contract or as modified by any change orders initiated or approved by the person or governmental entity that awarded the contract or its authorized representative.

-Evidence of the failures described in this subsection may include, without limitation, the assessment of liquidated damages against the applicant, the forfeiture of any bonds posted by the applicant, an arbitration award granted against the applicant or a decision by a court of law against the applicant.
+\rightarrow Evidence of the failures described in this subsection may include, without limitation, the assessment of liquidated damages against the applicant, the forfeiture of any bonds posted by the applicant, an arbitration award granted against the applicant or a decision by a court of law against the applicant.